 If they tell you that defects in digital infrastructure protection may cause a nationwide blackout, believe it or not, they are not that far from the truth.
 Our expert analyzed a real case of cyber attack on electricity distributor in Ukraine.

-Fortunately, there was no blackout taking place but the consequences of this attack were still great.
-If the company employed control mechanisms on each of its digital infrastructure protection layers (they would apply active security monitoring), the attackers would be exposed much sooner.
-Guarding all layers of data security can avoid or minimize damage even in such sensitive cases as was this one.
+Although fortunately there was no outage, the consequences of this attack were significant.
+If the company had implemented controls at each of its layers of digital infrastructure protection (using active security monitoring), the attackers would have been detected much earlier.
+Defending all layers of data security can prevent or minimize damage even in sensitive cases like this one.